-Still important in some cases is the adjustment for differences in relative levels of PP&E between a tested business activity and the comparables.
+In some cases the APA Program has made an adjustment to account for differences in relative levels of PP&E between a tested business activity and the comparables.
 Ideally, comparables and the business activity being tested will have fairly similar relative levels of PP&E, since major differences can be a sign of fundamentally different functions and risks.
 Typically, the PP&E adjustment is made using a medium term interest rate.
+During the course of 2007, the APA Program often used the Corporate Bonds (Moody's) Baa rate as the interest rate for purposes of calculating adjustments for inventory and PP&E for U.S. companies.
+Again, however, the facts and circumstances surrounding a given case will ultimately determine the reliability of making balance sheet adjustments and the selection of the most reliable interest rate.